MiG Alley (video game): Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
-Christian A. O'Brien of Next Generation called it "a fine sim with terrific graphics and a great sense of campaign flow.
-There's something here for just about everyone".
+Christian A. O'Brien of NextGen called it "A fine sim with terrific graphics and a great sense of campaign flow.
+There's something here for just about everyone."
+Steve Baxter of GamePro called it "a serious historical simulation; it is also serious fun.
+Mastering original jet fighter technology is a challenge and learning about one of the hottest battles of the Cold War makes it a simulation worth flying."
+The Electric Playground gave it universal acclaim over a year-and-a-half after its release date.

-In the United States, the game sold 4,171 copies during 1999, after its release on November 30 of that year.
+The game sold 4,171 units in the U.S. during 1999, after its release on November 30 of that year.
 Jason Ocampo of CNET Gamecenter wrote that it "tanked at retail".

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1999 "Simulation Game of the Year" award, which ultimately went to Microsoft Flight Simulator 2000.
+The game was a finalist for the "Computer Simulation Game of the Year" award at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which ultimately went to Microsoft Flight Simulator 2000.
 However, it was named the best simulation of 1999 by Computer Gaming World, PC Gamer US, CNET Gamecenter, Computer Games Strategy Plus and GameSpot.
 PC Gamer US highlighted the game's "outstanding flight modeling, butter-smooth graphics, and rich dynamic campaign structure".